stephaniamatvei/ptr-project-0/README.md

 This is the repo for laboratory work no.1 on Real-Time Programming university course

 ## Running
+*Note: the `$` in the paragraphs below denote a bash command in the terminal.
+If you are copying this code into your terminal, don’t copy the `$` or it won’t work.*

 To run a program, execute the following command in the program's file location:
 ```
 $ elixir file_name.ex